-Fostering Coastal & Environmental Stewardship
+Fostering Coastal Stewardship

 Environmental Stewardship Through Shoreline Clean-ups

-Thank you for sponsoring a shoreline clean-up:
+Thank you to our supporters for sponsoring a shoreline clean-up!

-Partners in Environmental Stewardship
+Partners in Coastal Stewardship

-As a partner of the Barr Foundation's Waterfront Initiative, Harborkeepers works in conjunction with other waterfront stakeholders to create a welcoming, fun, productive and resilient waterfront, aWaterfront for All.
+As a partner of the Barr Foundation's Waterfront Initiative, The Harborkeepers works in conjunction with other waterfront stakeholders to create a welcoming, fun, productive and resilient waterfront, aWaterfront for All.